In this Article

 Seizures: Black tea contains caffeine.
 There is a concern that high doses of caffeine might cause seizures or decrease the effects of drugs used to prevent seizures.
 If you have ever had a seizure, don't use high doses of caffeine or caffeine-containing supplements such as black tea.

 Glaucoma: Drinking caffeinated black tea increases the pressure inside the eye.
 The increase occurs within 30 minutes and lasts for at least 90 minutes.

 Hormone-sensitive condition such as breast cancer, uterine cancer, ovarian cancer, endometriosis, or uterine fibroids: Black tea might act like estrogen.
 If you have any condition that might be made worse by exposure to estrogen, don't use black tea.

 High blood pressure: The caffeine in black tea might increase blood pressure in people with high blood pressure.
-However, this doesn't seem to occur in people who drink black tea or other caffeinated products regularly.
+However, this doesn't seem to occur in people who regularly drink black tea or other caffeinated products.